Introduction

 CV

-In brief, my current position is fully funded by the German Reserach Foundation (DFG) as part of my reserach project on nonlinear Bayesian estimations.
+In brief, my current position is fully funded by the German Research Foundation (DFG) as part of my research project on heterogeneous agents and nonlinear Bayesian estimations.
 With the OSE initiative I also successfully raised funding for teaching and research infrastructure.
 Prior to joining the University of Bonn I spent two years as a Postdoc at the IMFS at Goethe University Frankfurt in cooperation with the Hoover Institution at Stanford University (longer-term visits in Stanford in 2018 and 2019).
 I completed my PhD at the University of Amsterdam and Bielefeld University, supervised jointly by Cars Hommes and Herbert Dawid.
 I won the 2017 Student Price of the Society for Computational Economics.
-During my PhD I was financed by scholarships from the Bielefeld Graduate School in Economics and the DFG.
-I obtained my MSc in economics from the University of Granada (top of class) and studied economics at Humboldt University Berlin at undergraduate level.
-I have worked as a professional guitar player and as an IT consultant for several start-up companies.
+Before my academic life I have worked as a professional guitar player and as an IT consultant for several start-up companies.

 Code